Fact Sheet: Introduction to Trademarks

 4. How do I use trademarks online properly?

-Use of a trademark in text online generally is no different from use of a trademark in print.
-Certain uses of another’s trademark, however, such as in domain names, in metatags, as wallpaper on a website or as a keyword purchased from a search engine, might subject you to legal liability.
+Use of a trademark online generally is no different from use of a trademark in print.
+Certain online uses of another’s trademark, however, such as in domain names, in metatags, as wallpaper on a website or as a keyword purchased from a search engine, may subject you to legal liability.

-5. If I own an Internet address, can I safely use that phrase or name in my business, and do I have trademark rights in it?
+5. If I own an Internet domain name, do I have trademark rights in it and can I safely use that phrase or name in my business?

-While the law differs from country to country, in general, securing a domain name, in itself, does not guarantee that you can safely use the name in your business, or that you have acquired protectable trademark rights in your domain name or a phrase within it.
+While the law differs from country to country, in general, securing a domain name, in and of itself, does not guarantee that you have acquired protectable trademark rights in the domain name or any phrase within it, or that you can safely use the name or phrase in your business.

 Please give us your feedback on whether this fact sheet was helpful or if you have suggestions for other fact sheet topics.